 Male Hooded Visorbearer Augastes lumachella (Near Threatened), Morro do Pai Inácio, February 2010.
-Endemic to the state of Bahia and found on mountaintops of the Chapada Diamantina ontinuing with the second part of the article published in Neotropical Birding 6^2 here I describe the state of Bahia; an outstanding destination for birdwatching in Brazil.
+Endemic to the state of Bahia and found on mountaintops of the Chapada Diamantina All photos are by Ciro Albano/www.nebrazilbirding.com and were taken in north-east Brazil Neotropical Birding 7 Neotropical Birding 7 ontinuing with the second part of the article published in Neotropical Birding 62 here I describe the state of Bahia; an outstanding destination for birdwatching in Brazil.
 The state is huge (565 million km2) and contains an incredible diversity of habitats, ranging from lowlands to montane Atlantic Forest, Caatinga, semi-deciduous forest and several Cerrado types.
-A total of almost 800 species has been recorded in the state6, which harbours 33 Important Bird Areas (IBAs)3 and six Endemic Bird Areas (EBAs)7.
+A total of almost 800 species has been recorded in the state, which harbours 33 Important Bird Areas (IBAs)3 and six Endemic Bird Areas (EBAs).